 FocusKeeper (limepresso.com) – One writer friend recommended this ioS-based timer for work.

 Google Docs – As a basic cloud-based writing environment, Google Docs fits the bill beautifully.
 It’s already widely used in education and supports group project work and editing, so it earns a place on this list.

 Ulysses (Ulyssesapp.com) – This Mac and iOS app organizes projects and provides a clean workspace.
 A writer friend recommends it.
 It’s sold as a subscription, with monthly or discounted annual subscriptions.
 The company discounts student pricing, with six-month subscriptions for $10.99.

-Scrivener (literatureandlatte.com) – Many of the authors I know swear by Scrivener.
+Scrivener (literatureandlatte.com) – I finally started using Scrivener when struggling with organizing my research for Get the Word Out.
+Now I love it.
 It looks like it would be fabulous for working on a thesis as well.